 REST API Shell Scripts

-Getting Started Guide using REST APIs in Shell with Xton Access Manager.
+Getting Started Guide using REST APIs in Shell with Privileged Access Management.

 Looking for REST API examples using other scripts?
-Click PowerShell examples, Shell examples, VBScript examples or Python examples for additional information.
+Click PowerShell examples, VBScript examples or Python examples for additional information.

 The following scripts are provided as an example of what is possible, however they can and should be customized to meet your requirements including outside script integration, formatting and proper error handling.